svlauer/example-sentences/README.md

 - [Known issues](#known-issues)

 Linguists (and scholars in related fields) use example sentences in their writing.
-There is a fairly accepted standard for format for presenting
+There is a fairly accepted standard format for presenting
 those: Example sentences are numbered continuously throughout a document, and optionally can have subexamples, as in (2) below.